tobinjt/ariane-theme/notes.md

 ## How do I add a new product?

-*   Upload the picture, they'll be automatically resized to the sizes we need.

 *   Add the product to [Cart66](https://www.arianetobin.ie/wp-admin/admin.php?page=cart66-products).
     You need the price and the item number; scroll to the bottom of the page to